sogilis/Voogle/README.md

 ## How to run the environment locally

-To start Voogle on your machine, you need services (for now): webapp, api, encoder, a S3-like, a Rabbitmq and a Mariadb.
+To start Voogle on your machine, you need services (for now): webapp, api, encoder, grayserver, flipserver, a S3-like, a Rabbitmq and a Mariadb.

 You don't have to set manually `S3_HOST` unless you know what you are doing.